uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 will be needed:

 - stack.yml
-  - database and PAC4J settings will need to be changed.
+  - no changes required at this time.
+Environmental variables were moved to Portainer.